 - Steven Ulysses Perhero: Wow!
 The dwarf named Kabu has the ability to turn into a rhino beetle (Kabutomushi in Japanese) and is the leader of the Yellow Kabu Squad.
 What a coincidence, isn't it?

 - The Swarm: He commands an army of rhinoceros beetles.

 Voiced by: Miki Nagasawa (JP), Sarah Roach (EN)

 A dwarf in the Tontatta Tribe's Scouting Unit who steals Zoro's sword, eventually leading him to the Tontatta Kingdom.
 She later becomes a member of the Tonta Corps after the Straw Hats leave Dressrosa.

-- Badass Adorable: She's arguably one of the cutest dwarves (which says a lot) but her strength has also intimidated Zoro, of all people.
+- Badass Adorable: Wicka is arguably one of the cutest dwarves (which says a lot) but can also break rocks with her raw strength.

 - Curtains Match the Window: Her main color is blue, as all her clothes are blue, and this means her eyes and hair too.